Skip to Content

 At Walt Disney World, here are a few of the different rides:

-There are also some rides that have the same or similar names but are a bit different.
+Some rides have the same or similar names but are a bit different.

 At Disneyland California Adventure, you’ll find Guardians of the Galaxy: Mission BREAKOUT.
 This was originally the Twilight Zone Tower of Terror.
 The ride motion remains the same, but the theme is completely different.
 The original Twilight Zone Tower of Terror still exists at Walt Disney World.